yasinlachiny/php3/readme.md

       command: aws s3 cp  s3://BUCKET-NAME/.env .
 ```
 #install packages
-We can install any packages by adding it to .ebextensions/init.config as bellow.
+I can install any packages by adding it to .ebextensions/init.config as bellow.
 packages:
 ```
   yum: